Autosomal Dominant Polycystic Kidney Disease

 - Dialysis is a procedure done to remove extra water, wastes, and harmful chemicals from your blood.
 You may need dialysis when your kidneys do not work properly, or stop working completely.

-- A special diet may be recommended by your caregiver to help slow the progress of your disease.
+- A special diet may be recommended by your provider to help slow the progress of your disease.
 You may need to limit protein and sodium (salt).
-Ask your caregiver about these and any other diet changes you need to make.
+Ask your provider about these and any other diet changes you need to make.

 - Nephrectomy is surgery to remove a kidney.
 A nephrectomy may be done if your enlarged kidney is causing pain.
 It may also be done if you will be getting a kidney transplant.